 We had a couple of mountain bikers on our tail starting about 15 minutes before the refugio.
 We were able to keep ahead of them until we reached the flatter sections on the mountain.
 Once they made it to the high point, it was easy sailing and they were but specks in minutes.

-After our two hour ascent and a little time to enjoy the views on the summit of Puig Gros it was time to descend.
+After our 2-hour ascent and a little time to enjoy the views on the summit of Puig Gros it was time to descend the best part of the GR221.
 Initially the trail is obvious as you head for a plateau but then the directions we had weren’t matching too well with reality.
 John had noticed some people ahead of us (who had done this before) peeling off to the left on a descending trail so we followed them.
 That was the right thing to do.

 On the descent we passed abandoned charcoal burner’s sites, including one with a bread oven and old groves of untended olive trees.
 Once we got close to Deià, flowers popped up as did the sheep.